-Section Information: IE 5317-001
+Section Information: IE 5301-001

-Time and Place of Class Meetings: Woolf 402, TTh 11:00 AM -12:20 PM
+Time and Place of Class Meetings: Woolf 208, TTh 11:00 AM -12:20 PM

-Description of Course Content: Topics include descriptive statistics, set theory, combinatorics, mathematical expectation, probability distributions, confidence interval estimation, linear programming, the simplex and dual simplex algorithms, transportation and assignment problems, integer programming, and network analysis.
+Description of Course Content: A survey of quantitative methods to develop modeling and decision-making skills.
+Topics include linear programming, goal programming, the simplex and dual simplex algorithms, transportation and assignment problems, integer programming, network analysis, nonlinear programming, decision trees, Markov Chains, and queuing theory.

-Student Learning Outcomes: At the end of this course students should be able to (1) understand the basic concepts of probability theory, hypothesis testing, and linear programming, (2) apply those concepts to solving numerical problems, (3) perform descriptive and inferential statistical analyses of data, and (4) solve linear programming problems using Microsoft Excel.
+Student Learning Outcomes: At the end of this course students should be able to (1) understand the basic concepts of operations research, (2) apply those concepts to solving numerical problems, and (3) use some software to solve decision problems.